Energy Forum, GEP 416, Spring 2018

 To ensure consistent effort and consideration of all speakers, you are requested to turn in at one assignment by the following date.

 If you want to deviate from this schedule, you must obtain permission in advance from the instructor.
+If you miss this deadline without permission, you will be asked to write an additional essay in order to get credit for this assignment.

-Please turn in your assignments at the following links:
+Please turn in your assignments on Moodle.

 Resume and Cover Letter